Joseph-Ibeh/AltSchool_Second_Semester_Cloud_Project/README.md

 - Update DNS Settings:
 -  Log into your domain registrar’s dashboard.
 -  Navigate to DNS settings.
-- Add a new A record with your Elastic IP (Public IP Address from your server).
+- Add a new A record with your IP (Public IP Address from your server).

 ![dormain name namecheap](https://github.com/Joseph-Ibeh/AltSchool_Second_Semester_Cloud_Project/blob/main/images/setting-up-DNS-namecheap.png)